Rohinton Fali Nariman: Sabarimala

-Justice Nariman, along with Justice Dhananjaya Y. Chandrachud, delivered a dissent in Kantaru Rajeevaru v.
+Justice Nariman, along with Justice DY Chandrachud, delivered a dissent in Kantaru Rajeevaru v.
 Indian Young Lawyers Association.
 He held that the decision of five judges in the Sabarimala case which held that women of the ages of ten and fifty shall not be denied entry to the Sabarimala temple is not a fit case for the exercise of review jurisdiction as the judgment does not suffer from an error apparent on the face of record.
 The dissent observed that the executive is under a constitutional obligation to implement the decisions of the Supreme Court even if they were not parties before them.
 Justice Nariman observed:Bona fide criticism of a judgment, albeit of the highest court of the land, is certainly permissible, but thwarting, or encouraging persons to thwart, the directions or orders of the highest court cannot be countenanced in our Constitutional scheme of things.